 1. You have to moisten the filter paper with a solvent before using it, so that it may prevent leakages;

 2. The pouring fluid that has to be filtered into another receptacle is forced through suction of vacuum;

 3. The general norm is that the solvent shouldn’t exceed the necessary conditions, otherwise the extra will also get sucked into the vacuum suction.

 4. Always cut the filter paper with scissors if it is too big for the funnel;

 5. You have to thoroughly check the equipment used.
 The filter flask made of glass has to be flawless, without any cracks.

 6. Vacuum filtration is usually not suitable for those solvents having a low boiling point, such as diethyl ether or in general solvents that boil easily.
-If a solvent boils, it evaporates in the vacuum.
+If a solvent boils, it evaporates in a vacuum.
 This means the solids that were previously dissolved fall inside the filter paper, therefore clogging up its pores.

 Being one of the most important and widely used tools in chemistry, Büchner funnels are easily found in chemistry laboratories.
-It is essential equipment you can use to speed up the chemical processes, making your experiments easier.
+It is the essential equipment you can use to speed up the chemical processes, making your experiments easier.